 Also call your doctor at once if you have:

 severe dizziness or drowsiness, vision changes, thinking problems, trouble with walking or coordination;

 painful mouth sores or sores around your eyes;

-upper stomach pain, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or
+liver problems - nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Common Aptiom side effects may include: